xitu/gold-miner/article/2020/on-let-vs-const.md

 # On let vs const

-December 22, 2019 • ☕️ 3 min read

-My [previous post](/what-is-javascript-made-of/) included this paragraph:
+My [previous post](https://overreacted.io/what-is-javascript-made-of/) included this paragraph:

 > **`let` vs `const` vs `var`**: Usually you want `let`.
 If you want to forbid assignment to this variable, you can use `const`.
 (Some codebases and coworkers are pedantic and force you to use `const` when there is only one assignment.)